Ferdinand Backs House

-The Ferdinand Backs House is a historic home in Anaheim, California.
+The Ferdinand Backs House is a historic home in Anaheim, California, United States.
 Ferdinand and Louise Backs, early residents in Anaheim, commissioned the construction of the home in 1902 and Edward Niehaus designed it in the Colonial Revival style.

 History

 German settlers Ferdinand and Louise Backs moved to Anaheim in the 1870s, some of the earliest residents of the region.
 In 1902, the Backs began construction on a new home where their previous house stood.
 Architect Edward Niehaus designed it in the Colonial Revival style at 3713 sqft.
 The home cost to construct at a time when houses typically cost around $600 to build.

 In 1973, preservation consultant Andrew Deneau purchased the home from Frances Backs, daughter of Ferdinand and Louise, for $45,000.

 In 1980, the house received designation in the National Register of Historic Places.
 In 1986, Deneau listed the house for sale due to high upkeep costs.
 In 1987, a new owner moved it from its original location at 225 North Claudina Street to its current location at 188 North Vintage Lane.
 In the process, the home received various renovations.